 Prairie Ridge Ecostation consists of 38.5 acres of old cow pasture.
 This pasture has been transformed into a variety of habitats including prairie grassland, bottomland forest, ponds and stream.
 A diversity of plants, animals and other life can be found among the myriad habitats of this special place.

-We use a variety of tools to monitor wildlife populations at Prairie Ridge.
-One tool that has proved useful is the infrared camera.
+We use a variety of tools to monitor wildlife populations at Prairie Ridge, including infrared cameras, camera traps, and nestcams.

 As early as 1540, explorers reported “savannas” in the Carolina Piedmont.
 These open expanses were probably the result of lightning fires or of fires set by Native Americans to clear land for planting.
 Grazing animals such as elk and bison may have also helped maintain the prairies.
 The many streams and rivers in the Piedmont created natural firebreaks, causing these prairies to be smaller than those in the Midwest.